Luck Sometimes Visits a Fool

 She glanced at the bed opposite her and could make out a soldier’s form.
 “The others?”

 “They’ll make it,” Rodriguez replied.
 “Although you might not.
 Shit, Maker,” worry seeped into his voice, “why the hell didn’t you follow Bretavic down?
 You’re lucky those Cullers didn’t eviscerate you.”
 She pulled her eyes away from Kerry’s head to look at the private.
-He was frowning, the expression making his handsome face even more attractive.
+He was frowning, the expression making his handsome face broodingly attractive.
 He was only a year younger than her, but in that moment of drug-induced simplicity he looked sickeningly youthful.
 Eighteen, she recalled from the mission brief files, probably not even done filling out yet.
 He could have died, like the others.
 Hell, I almost shot him myself…a couple of times.
 Rodriguez cut away the clothing and what was left of her armor over her chest and shoulders.
 She had never seen anyone die before.
 Suddenly she felt sick again, and had to close her eyes and breathe shallowly to hold back the urge to vomit.
 The private didn’t seem to notice as he continued to work, or he attributed it to pain.
 “There’s nothing I can do for your shoulder joint, anyhow.
 Hopefully the medics at base can save it.
-But you’re going be in surgery for a long time, at best.”
+But you’re going to be in surgery for a day or two, at best.”